KawaiiClan/bhoptimer-gauntlet/README.md

 # bhoptimer-gauntlet
 ### Requires <a href="https://github.com/shavitush/bhoptimer">bhoptimer</a>
-<br>Single player bhop tournament using bhoptimer, made by me for aimer
+Single player bhop tournament using bhoptimer, made by me for aimer
 <br>Configure a maplist, then go to the first map with `!startgauntlet`.
 When you beat a map, the next map will be loaded until you complete the last map
 <br>Times and all info is logged to `/logs/gauntlet/YYYY-MM-DD.txt`